Greater Moldova: Development of the concept

 In 1878, shortly after Romania emerged as victorious from the war of independence, public opinion was left indignant by the forced cession of southern Bessarabia to Russia.
 In issuing a formal protest against this measure, diplomat Dimitrie Ghica noted: "From the most ancient times, the Dniester has been Moldavia's natural border".
 Proposals for the restoration of Moldavia continued after 1878, although mostly as a large autonomous or merely traditional entity, and within the Romanian nationalist ideology.
-Political elites from the newly proclaimed Kingdom of Romania, promoted instead the concept of "Greater Romania" as a country that would encompass all populations it considered to be ethnic Romanian.
+Political elites from the newly proclaimed Kingdom of Romania promoted instead the concept of "Greater Romania", as a country that would encompass all populations it considered to be ethnic Romanian.
 This would include, among others, Bukovina and Bessarabia.
 In one of his political texts of the 1870s, Eminescu elaborated on counterfactual history, describing a unified Romania where Moldavia, rather than Wallachia, had taken the nationalist lead.
 His imaginary state, ruled upon by the Mușatins, would have been modernized at a slower pace, but with more political acumen and better overall results.
 In territorial terms: "the [Crimean] war of '54 would have brought us Bessarabia, that of '59—Bukovina, and the one in '66—Transylvania."
+The subsequent period saw Romanian public opinion divided between those who wished to fight Austria-Hungary over Transylvania and Bukovina, and those who worried about Bessarabia and the continued threat of Russian imperialism.
+A left-wing nationalist, George Panu, argued in 1892 that Russia "will be seeking a sure way to rob us of Moldavia down to the Siret."